Landau Notation: A user's guide

 \[|f(x)| = O(g(x)) \text{ as } x\to\infty.\]Definition #3.
 [Big O as $x\to 0$] Let $f(x)$ be a function defined on a subset of the real numbers, and $g(x)$ be a “comparison function” defined on the same domain.
 If there exists constants $x_0$ and $C$ such that

-\[|f(x)| \leq C|g(x)| \text{ for all $|x| \geq x_0$}\]then we write
+\[|f(x)| \leq C|g(x)| \text{ for all $|x| \leq x_0$}\]then we write

 \[|f(x)| = O(g(x)) \text{ as } x\to 0.\]Here, “as $x\to\infty$” or “as $x\to 0$” are qualifier statements: they describe the domain where the inequality holds.
 You can also see that we describe this as the “limiting behavior”, but no limits are actually used.
 That is to say, if $x_0 = 1$ (in either definition), there’s no reason to keep moving closer to $0$ or $\infty$.
 What is true, is that repeated unions of bounds produces another bound of the same form.
-That rule will be important when we discuss the algebra of Landau notation.
+That is the essential fact about big O, which allows us to compose functions and expressions with big O together, and produce other functions and expressions with big O. In other words, this is what lets us create an algebra of big O.

 Example. $1 + x^2 = O(x^2)$ as $x\to \infty$.
 Take $x_0 = 1$, $C = 2$.
 Then,